Home Parks and Recreational Camping Areas

 occupied with the work project.

-- For information on manufacturers' for Minnesota, seals, certifications, and plan review see Manufactured Structures at the Minnesota Department of Labor and Industry website.
+- For information on manufacturers' for Minnesota, seals, certifications, and plan review see Minnesota Department of Labor and Industry: Manufactured Structures.

 Manufactured homes and other structures in manufactured home parks (MHP) must meet spacing requirements.
 The following list provides spacing requirements.